jamesyu/gmailr/readme.markdown

 To install the extension, clone the repo and:

+- Get an install CoffeeScript for your system
+- Run cake build in the root directory to generate JavaScript files from the CoffeeScript source
-1. Open Chrome and go to chrome://extensions
+- Open Chrome and go to chrome://extensions
-2. If the Developer Mode toggle is set to "-", click it to go into Developer Mode.
+- If the Developer Mode toggle is set to "-", click it to go into Developer Mode.
-3. Click "Load unpacked extension..."
+- Click "Load unpacked extension..."
-4. Choose the `chrome` directory in this repo.
+- Choose the `chrome` directory in this repo.
-5. Enable the newly added extension.
+- Enable the newly added extension.
-6. Head to your Gmail account, and you should now see a blue Gmailr bar above the top bar.
+- Head to your Gmail account, and you should now see a blue Gmailr bar above the top bar.

 Try archiving or deleting an email, and you'll see the status bar display the action.